-Roundworms are intestinal parasites that infect many canines.
-Dog roundworm treatments are readily available at most pet supply stores and, of course, at your local veterinary office.
+Roundworms are intestinal parasites that infect many dogs.
+The good news is that treatments are readily available at most pet supply stores and, of course, at your veterinarian’s office.

-The symptoms of a roundworm infestation usually begin with a stomach that appears to be distended.
+The symptoms usually begin with a distended stomach.
 Diarrhea and throwing up with pasta-like worms present are sure signs of roundworms in dogs.
-Weight loss and a dull, dry coat are other symptoms.
+Other symptoms include weight loss and a dull, dry coat.

 Your veterinarian has the equipment to diagnose what kind of worm is creating problems.
-Sometimes there is more than one type of parasite calling your dog’s intestines its home.
+Sometimes there is more than 1 type of parasite invading your dog’s intestines.

-The vet will ask you to bring in a fecal sample.
-This is a small portion of poo that you need to put into a baggie for the good doc to examine under her microscope.
-This microscopic analysis will allow her to determine what worms, if any, are plaguing your poor pup.
-Once the problem is diagnosed, the treatment is usually simple.
+The vet will ask you to bring in a fecal sample in a baggie so she can examine it under her microscope.
+This will allow her to determine what worms, if any, are plaguing your pet.
+Once the problem is diagnosed as roundworms, the treatment is usually simple.

-Your dog will be given one dose of de-worming treatment by mouth.
-You will need to bring more stool samples to the vet office at two weeks and four weeks after this initial de-worming.
+Your dog will be given 1 dose of de-worming treatment by mouth.
+You’ll be asked to bring more stool samples to the vet office at 2 weeks and 4 weeks after this initial de-worming.

-Now hear this: Pick up your dog’s wormy poop right away.
-I mean it.
-Never let it sit there, because the worms and eggs can live in the soil for years.
-Cleanliness is an important component of all dog roundworm treatment.
+Pick up your dog’s wormy poop right away.
+Worms and eggs can live in the soil for years.
+Cleanliness is an important component of prevention.